Gapless topological phases and symmetry-enriched quantum criticality: Symmetry fluxes and topological invariants

 \subsubsection{Symmetry fluxes for gapped phases}

 In the gapped case, the symmetry flux for any unbroken symmetry $g \in G$ is \emph{unique}, i.e., any two symmetry fluxes are linearly dependent.
 This follows from the concept of \emph{symmetry fractionalization} (see Appendix~\ref{app:gappedsym} for a proof).
 Indeed, in this case the above definition of the symmetry flux coincides with the well-known notion of a string order parameter characterizing the phase \cite{Pollmann12b,Else13}.
-Note that this uniqueness applies even to \emph{critical} systems as long as $U^g$ acts non-trivially only on \emph{gapped} degrees of freedom.
+Note that this uniqueness applies even to \emph{critical} systems as long as $U^g$ acts non-trivially on \emph{gapped} degrees of freedom only, at least if we restrict ourselves to cases without bulk degeneracies\footnote{From the perspective of conformal field theory, this means that we assume that there is only a single local operator of scaling dimension zero.}.
 The uniqueness of this symmetry flux implies we have well-defined charges $\chi_g(h)$.

 It is known that gapped phases are classified by topologically distinct projective representations of $G$ which are labeled by a so-called cocycle $\omega \in H^2(G,U(1))$ \cite{Chen10,Fidkowski11class,Turner11class}.
 The above charges $\chi_g(h)$ can be expressed in terms of this cocycle (see Appendix~\ref{app:gappedsym}).
 The converse is also true for, e.g., abelian groups $G$: in Appendix~\ref{app:gappedsym} we prove that the cocycle can be reconstructed from knowing the charges.
 This is not true for arbitrary groups $G$.
 Nevertheless, in practice knowing the charges is often equivalent to knowing the projective representations (the simplest known counter-example involves a group of 128 elements \cite{Pollmann12b}).